Sailing the Danube: Our Avalon River Cruise

 Dürnstein & Wachau Valley

-Dürnstein was one of my favorite stops on this trip.
-There’s just something about smaller towns and villages that I absolutely adore.
-Dürnstein captured that timeless European charm, offering a sense of peace and calm that’s hard to put into words.
-Walking through the streets of this quaint village felt like stepping back in time, and I couldn’t get enough of it.
+Dürnstein was one of my favorite stops on this journey.
+There’s something so special about small towns, and Dürnstein had that perfect mix of charm and tranquility.
+Walking through its quaint streets felt like stepping back in time, and I couldn’t get enough of the village’s peaceful, timeless vibe.

 Linz, Austria